vedaldi/practical-cnn-reg/doc/instructions.md

 >
 > 1. Run the code, visualizing the results.
 Convince yourself that the numerical and analytical derivatives are nearly identical.
 > 2. Modify the code to compute the derivative of the *first element* of the output tensor $\by$ with respect to *all the elements* of the input tensor $\bx$. **Hint:** it suffices to change the value of $\bp$.
-> 2. Modify the code to compute the derivative w.r.t. the convolution parameters $\bw$ instead of the convolution input $\bx$.
+> 2. Modify the code to compute the derivative with respect to the convolution parameters $\bw$ instead of the convolution input $\bx$.

 ### Part 2.2: Backpropagation {#part2.3}